 After my father died in 2013, I found his last unfinished novel (a political thriller for adults) amongst his papers.
 With the agreement of my brother and his agent and editor, I finished the book for him , and The Death of an Owl was published in 2016 by W&N.

-I am currently working on a new series of adventures, to come out next year, alongside a new play and a new film, but spend most of my time wrangling our very naughty – but adorable – puppy, Huxley.
+I am currently also working on the next book and play but spend most of my time wrangling our very naughty – but adorable – dog, Huxley.

 The Ministry of Stories